Biography – Doug Bergeron

 The family also established the George Bergeron Endowed Professorship in Neuroscience at Georgetown University Medical Center.
 Their $1.25 million gift will support a director to launch the Center for Brain Plasticity and Recovery and will bolster the medical center’s efforts in cutting-edge biomedical research in the neurosciences.

 In 2012, the family established the Bergeron Entrepreneurs in Science & Technology (BEST) program at the Lassonde School of Engineering with an initial investment of $2-million.
 This later rose to $10-million in 2014 with the naming of the Bergeron Centre for Engineering Excellence, home of the Lassonde School of Engineering at York University.

 “Innovation isn’t always about technology or the product.
 Innovation is about yourself and reinventing yourself.
 I don’t think I’m the greatest innovator, I really don’t.
 I’ve written a lot of software and I’ve fathered a few products over the years, but my innovation is the ability to reinvent myself to roll with it and to adapt.” – Doug Bergeron

 In 2015, he received the prestigious Bryden Award for Outstanding Contribution at York University’s annual alumni celebration.

 Doug is a permanent member of the Council on Foreign Relations, a five-time delegate to the World Economic Forum in Davos, Switzerland, and has been a frequent guest on CNBC and Fox Business.
-He is married to Sandra and is the father of five children.
+He is the father of five children.